InterContinental Marseille Hotel Dieu: Hotel

 In 1993, after 805 years of service, the Hotel-Dieu received its last patients, and was converted into a teaching hospital; the hospital completely closed in 2006.
 Throughout this time, several consortiums were bidding for the redevelopment of the Hotel-Dieu, and four years after the acquisition of the property from the hospital in 2003, it was announced that the site was to become a luxury hotel under the InterContinental brand.
 Construction and renovations began in 2010, and the rejuvenated Marseille icon reopened on April 25, 2013, about 825 years after the Saint-Esprit Hospital first opened its doors.
 The hotel's renovations were accomplished by French construction company Eiffage and were developed by Altarea Cogedim.

-City Hall

-The Marseilles City Hall (Hôtel de ville de Marseille) is located near the harbour port in the 2nd arrondissement and was built in the 17th-century building.
-The construction of this medium-sized hall dates back to 1653 when Gaspard de Villages, first consul, proposed to the municipal council to build a new city hall.
-On September 6, 1653, the committee responsible for the works opted to build this new building at the same location as the old one.
-Etienne de Puget, the bishop, blessed the first stone on October 25, 1653.
-Jean-Baptiste Méolans, assisted by the engineer Enéas Bilondelle, was responsible for the blueprints, but the lack of funding and the occupation of the city by Louis XIV’s troops in 1660 prevented the construction to go beyond the laying of the foundations.

-In 1666, Gaspard Puget, Pierre Puget’s brother, took over the project.
-François and Mathieu Pourtal (or Portal, both were stonecutters), Martinet, Levaquery and Martin Grosfils worked on the ornaments of the front side.
-Pierre Puget only realized the escutcheon placed above the main entrance in 1673.
-The current escutcheon on the front is a replica of the original escutcheon, which is currently kept in the Beaux-Arts museum.
-The building actually served as the official city hall in 1673, roughly 20 years after the first stone was laid.